HFX400 PhD Course in Nutritional Physiology

 Teaching exam periods:

-This course takes place September/October 2020.
-This course has teaching/evaluation in September/October 2020
+This course takes place October/November 2022 or 2023 (on demand).
+This course has teaching/evaluation in October/November.

 Course frequency: By assignment